TULiberalArts/University-Community-Collaborative/pages/undergradaute.md

 ## Awards/Scholarships

 Every year the department gives out the Professor Nicholas Vlachos Memorial Award for excellence in classical languages and literatures to a senior Greek and Roman Classics major.
 Classics students are eligible for, and often win, other college awards in the humanities and for service (docx.)
 (You will need Microsoft Word, or a Microsoft Word Viewer to access this file.).

-## Study Abroad

-Study Abroad: Greek and Roman Classics students are encouraged to study abroad, particularly at Temple University Rome.
-The location and course offerings in Rome make it extremely attractive to anyone interested in the ancient world.
-Students interested in studying in Rome or on another international campus are encouraged to consult with departmental faculty early in their career at Temple.
-For more information see the Study Abroad website.